DeFiOptions/DeFiOptions-core/README.md

 There are a few major technical challenges that will need to get dealt with if the project gains traction and is deployed to mainnet:

-* Development of a dapp front-end application to make the exchange accessible to non-developers
+* Development of a dapp front-end application to make the exchange accessible to non-developers ([in progress](https://github.com/remote-gildor/DeFiOptions-frontend))
 * ~~Design and implementation of a liquidity pool, which will involve knowledge in finance and option pricing models~~
 * Allow deposit/withdraw of underlying assets (ex: ETH, BTC) so they can be provided as collateral for writing options against them
 * Improvement of the incipient governance functionality ([contracts/governance](https://github.com/TCGV/DeFiOptions/tree/master/contracts/governance))